-- The installation of temperature ports is required for all commercial applications. - The installation of temperature ports is strongly recommended for residential installations. - See "Temperature Port Kit (# STK0096)" on page 55.

-- 2. Deactivate the water filtration pump. - 3.
+- The installation of temperature ports are required for all Great Big Bopper[®] installations on both inlet and outlet piping. - See "Temperature Port Kit (# STK0133) " on page 46. - 1.
+Adjust thermostat to its lowest setting with unit in heating mode. - 2.
+Deactivate the water filtration pump. - 3.
 Confirm that the filters leading to the heat pump are clean. - 4.
-Adjust the valves controlling water headed towards the heat pump to the half-open position. - 5.
+Adjust the valves controlling water headed towards the heat pump to the half open position. - 5.
 Adjust the valves controlling water leading away from the heat pump to a fully open position. - 6.
 Activate the pool water filtration pump. - 7.
-Slowly raise the thermostat temperature until the heat pump activates. - After a three-minute delay, the heat pump's compressor will start. - 8.
+Slowly raise the thermostat temperature until the heat pump activates. - After a four-minute delay, the heat pump's compressor will start. - 8.
 With the heat pump running, confirm the filtration pump is operating properly with adequate flow and no short cycling. - 9.
 Wait for water temperatures to stabilize (approximately 5 minutes). - 12.
 Adjust valves in the following order using the temperature chart provided. - a.
 Adjust the valve that controls water exiting the heat pump until the correct temperature differential is achieved.
 Match the temperature measured with a temperature probe to the chart. - b.
 Wait for water temperatures to stabilize.
-Then check the temperature again.
+Then check temperature again.
 Re-adjust the valve as needed. - 13.
 Mark valves at these positions for future reference.